Top 5 Warning Signs Your Dryer Needs Professional Repair

 Compressor and relay issues should be tested by an experienced technician.

-8. Refrigerant or Sealed System Issues
+8. Sealed System or Refrigerant Issues

 Possible signs include: